 Honestly, Kawasaki could have completely deleted the passenger pegs as the pillion is basically a single large, foam-covered anal bead.

 Riding on the back of this machine is probably illegal in states where sodomy is outlawed, and the Z-ABS may be the first bike ever with more space under the rear seat than on top of it.

-But(t) complaints aside, it’s a good-looking bike.
+But(t) complaints aside, it’s a good-looking bike (although Fish and Surj prefer the traditional good looks of the Z900RS).
 Styling is consistent with the rest of the modern Z line, including the bikes that the 900 replaced.
 The signature Z tail light is there, along with the already mentioned sit-in-not-on ergos.
 Also present is the glorious intake noise and resulting aural pleasure.
 Kawasaki has done a great job in making the entire lineup recognizable without the pretentiousness of slapping their logo on every available space from bolt heads to sidewalls, even if you don’t care for the complex, angular styling.

 All things considered, the $8,799 Z900 ($8,399 if for some reason you want one without ABS) is an aftermarket exhaust, seat, rearsets, and passenger pegectomy away from being my favorite non-Italian “streetfighter.”
 It’s on the podium for its dolled-up yet stripped-down style, powerful-yet-smooth motor, and dreamy handling characteristics.

 Kawasaki’s Z-series bikes have always been under my radar.
 I can count the number of Z650s, Z800s, and Z1000s I’ve encountered in the wild on both hands.
 Maybe I wasn’t paying enough attention.